gohugoio/hugo/content/content-management/summaries.md

 * **Pros:** Automatic, no additional work on your part.
 * **Cons:** All HTML tags are stripped from the summary, and the first 70 words, whether they belong to a heading or to different paragraphs, are all lumped into one paragraph.

+{{% note %}}
+The Hugo-defined summaries are set to use word count by default.
+However, "word count" is relatively defined.
+If you are creating content in a CJK language and want to use Hugo's automatic summary splitting, set `hasCJKLanguage` to `true` in you [site configuration](/getting-started/configuration/).
+{{% /note %}}

 ### User-defined: Manual Summary Splitting

 Alternatively, you may add the <code>&#60;&#33;&#45;&#45;more&#45;&#45;&#62;</code> summary divider where you want to split the article.
 For [org content][org], use <code># more</code>) where you want to split the article.
 Content that comes before the summary divider will be used as that content's summary and stored in the `.Summary` page variable with all HTML formatting intact.